hfawaz/dl-4-tsc/README.md

 * [keras_contrib](https://www.github.com/keras-team/keras-contrib.git)

 ## Results
+I added the [results](https://github.com/hfawaz/dl-4-tsc/blob/master/results/results-ucr-128.csv) on the 128 datasets from the [UCR archive 2018](https://www.cs.ucr.edu/~eamonn/time_series_data_2018/).
-Our [results](https://github.com/hfawaz/dl-4-tsc/tree/master/results) showed that a deep residual network architecture performs best for the time series classification task.
+Our [results](https://github.com/hfawaz/dl-4-tsc/tree/master/results) in the paper showed that a deep residual network architecture performs best for the time series classification task.

 The following table contains the averaged accuracy over 10 runs of each implemented model on the UCR/UEA archive, with the standard deviation between parentheses.